 In all cases of suspected or actual malpractice, we will notify the head of your centre involved in the allegation that we will be investigating the matter and/or in the case of learner malpractice, we may ask your centre to investigate the issue in liaison with our own personnel – in doing so we may withhold details of the person making the allegation, if, to do so would breach a duty of confidentiality or any other legal duty.

-Where applicable, our RD will inform the appropriate Regulatory Bodies if we believe there has been an incident of malpractice or maladministration which could either invalidate the award of a qualification or if it could affect another Awarding Organisation (AO).
+Where applicable, our CD will inform Ofqual if we believe there has been an incident of malpractice or maladministration which could either invalidate the award of a qualification or if it could affect another Awarding Organisation (AO).

 Where the allegation may affect another AO and their provision we will also inform them in accordance with the regulatory requirements and obligations imposed on ABMA by Ofqual.
 If we do not know the details of organisations that might be affected we will ask Ofqual to help us identify relevant parties that should be informed.